a superb day to say, “I Love You”.

 Three little words with a true meaning that is so large it cannot be adequately described.
-They are three of the most overused words in the English language, and three of the most under used words in the English language.
+They are three of the most overused words in the English language, and yet they are also three of the most under-used words in the English language.

 The ability to love is most assuredly one of God’s greatest gifts to mankind.
 More valuable than all of the silver and all of the gold that can ever be found on earth.
 More precious than all of the diamonds, rubies, and emeralds put together.

 Love is more durable than the mightiest of oaks that has endured decades of wind and sun and has survived the most brutal of storms.
 And yet it is fragile, like a delicately blown piece of glass.